Ultimate Guide To WordPress RSS

 RSS Post Importer

-RSS Post Importer can be used to syndicate, curate, import, merge and display full-text feeds (RSS, Atom, etc.) on your WordPress website or blog.
+The RSS Post Importer plugin lets you curate, import, syndicate, merge and display full-text feeds (RSS, Atom, etc.) on your WordPress blog.

-The plugin fetches an RSS feed and publishes the entire content of each item in the feed as a standalone post.
+The plugin fetches an RSS feed and publishes the full content of every item in the feed as a separate post.

 For more details, go here: